-Here at Young Scholars Academy we utilize American Sign Language because of the many facets that are being used and taught.
+Here at Young Scholars Academy we utilize American Sign Language beginning in our Infant Program

 American Sign Language helps to teach sensitivity to cultural and linguistic diversity as well as nurture an understanding of disabilities.
 When children are introduced to multiple mediums of communication at an earlier age, they have shown to have a greater range of verbal skills as they age!

 ASL helps children with recognizing words that are used in the classroom on a daily basis.

 When using ASL and pairing it with words, you are giving the child a tangible way of understanding and using words.
 Associating a word with a movement or action will help make that word known and easier to learn later.